-Sol Kadhi or Solkadi also known as kokum Curry is a soothing digestive drink popular in Goa and Maharashtra (Konkan Region).
+Sol Kadhi or Solkadi is also known as Kokum Curry.
+It is a soothing digestive drink popular in Goa and Maharashtra (Konkan Region).
 It is made from kokum fruit and coconut milk.
 Relish it as a drink or curry, its flavors are going to pleasantly surprise you every time!
-Here is how to make Malvani Sol Kadhi or Solkadi (Step by Step).
+Here is how to make it.

 It is also called Kokum Curry, Goan Sol, Solkadhi or Kokum Kadhi.